 This point is also used in acupressure brain inflammation.

 Acupoint: GB-20 (Other Names: Gallbladder-20/Feng Chi/Wind Pool)

 Fengchi is the most important acupressure point to treat headaches and dizziness, no matter the cause.
+It is one of the best pressure points in the neck for headaches.
 You can locate GB-20 close to the base of the skull, on the hollow area by the end of the occipital bone on both sides of the beginning of the cervical spine.

 GB-20 is a major acupuncture point with many uses and is very efficient in the treatment of headaches.
 It also serves to alleviate pain in the neck, back pain, migraines, and heaviness of the head, among many more clinical uses.

 GB-20 is featured in our list of acupressure points for relaxation as well.